Choosing your wedding day style

 • Touch Up Time: The last 30-45 minutes are spent finishing everyone up, touching up and applying lip colors.

-• The team and I pack up and send you off to go get hitched!
+• The team and I pack up and send you off to your first look or ceremony.

 How I FINALLY cured my Cystic Acne and what I tell anyone I meet who struggles with it